mr-satan1/jellybyte/README.md

 - Ensure you have [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your local machine.
 - Ensure you have an internet connection to download the models.
+- [Apple Silicon Users] - Make sure you have [Ollama](https://www.ollama.com) installed and running on the default host/port.

 ## Steps to Get Started